 But that’s not exactly the case.
-In reality, ATMs are complicated machines with intricate moving parts and finnicky electrical components.
+In reality, ATMs are complicated machines with intricate moving parts and finicky electrical components.
 And then there’s the software.
 The simple fact of the matter is that all ATMs, both new and refurbished, are subject to a modicum of error.

 That’s right—even out of the box, brand-new ATMs have measurable failure rates.

 So, buying new is not a foolproof way of avoiding faulty ATMs.
 New ATMs and responsibly refurbished ones are similarly reliable.